 Equal Opportunity Compliance Programs (EOCP)

-Under the aegis of the University Chief Diversity Officer and Special Assistant to the President, in compliance with federal law, the Director of Equal Opportunity Programs/University Compliance Officer directs the publishing of the University's Affirmative Action Program (AAP), oversees its implementation, and administers University policies concerning equal employment opportunity and affirmative action (EEO/AA).
-This federally required document covers the University's EEO/AA efforts including specific policies and programs of Harvard Schools and administrative units.
-The Office undertakes various internal audit and monitoring procedures to assure the successful implementation of the AAP, and serves as the University's liaison with the federal government in matters related to contract compliance and equal employment opportunity, including - but not limited to - recruitment, hiring, promotion, training, benefits, compensation, transfers, terminations, layoffs, return from layoffs, and grievance/problem solving procedures.
+Under the aegis of the University Chief Diversity Officer and Special Assistant to the President, in compliance with federal law, the Director of Equal Opportunity Programs/University Compliance Officer directs the publishing of the University's Affirmative Action Programs (AAPs), oversees their implementation, and administers University policies concerning equal employment opportunity and affirmative action (EEO/AA).
+These federally required documents cover the EEO/AA efforts including specific policies and programs of Harvard's Schools and administrative units.
+The Office undertakes vigorous internal audit and monitoring procedures to assure the successful implementation of the AAPs, and serves as the University's liaison with the federal government in matters related to contract compliance and equal employment opportunity, including - but not limited to - recruitment, hiring, promotion, training, benefits, compensation, transfers, terminations, layoffs, return from layoffs, and grievance/problem solving procedures.

 Compliance Best Practices and Tools